 These particular stories are a bit more in-depth, packed with literary lightning that will fuel hearty discussions.

-“Confido” is a great story for your intermediate students to further develop their conversational and debate skills.
-It is about a lab assistant named Henry who invented “Confido,” a magical device that exposes people’s inner thoughts.
+What it’s about: “Confido” features a lab assistant named Henry who invented Confido, a magical device that exposes people’s inner thoughts.
 Henry knew his invention would make him and his family wealthy, but the device also brought about the prospect of despair.
 Vonnegut’s “Confido” is about greed and the true needs of people, a subject perfect for discussion and debate.

-A debate-minded lesson plan for this short story will focus on the greed and moral aspects.
+How to use in class: A debate-minded lesson plan for this short story will focus on the greed and moral aspects.
 This is excellent for pair discussion, allowing your students to really draw out the content in the story from one another.
-Have one student support Henry’s decision to bury “Confido,” while the other is against it.
+Have one student support Henry’s decision to bury Confido, while the other is against it.
 Employ a few “for” and “against” questions to spark debate once your class has read and/or listened to the short story.

 - If you had a device like Confido, would you bury it like Henry did?

 - What would be the reasons behind your decision to bury or keep the device?

 - How could Confido be important to the world?

 - Is a life of being poor worth never introducing Confido to the public?